Collaborative Research Center 360

 2025 James C. McGroddy Prize awarded to Hidenori Takagi

 We are very proud to announce that one member of the TRR360, Hidenori Tagaki from the MPI for solid-state research in Stuttgart, will be awarded with the 2025 James C. McGroody Prize for New Materials.
 He is honoured “for seminal theoretical and experimental research, materials design and discoveries that pioneered the exploration of novel forms of topological quantum matter in spin-orbit assisted Mott insulators realized in transition metal oxides”.
+More information can be found here.
 The prize will be presented in March 2025.

 Next events